SolbiatiAlessandro/TODAG/docs/development.rst

 - time tracker, what did I do today?

-- when I have todos, I can 'check' or 'done'
+- OK when I have todos, I can 'check' or 'done'
-- priority increases the less time I saw a card
+- OK priority increases the less time I saw a card

+- in the action I can do 'start' and a timer starts -> then check